-This is also the case with the Ideal Masters in the Soul Cairn.
+This is also the case with the Ideal Masters in the Soul Cairn, seen in the Dawnguard DLC.
 Necromancers seek to bargain with them in an attempt to raise powerful souls, but more often than not the necromancers find themselves trapped in the Soul Cairn instead.
 For an example of another kind, the dragon Durnehviir made a deal to act as a guard for Valerica until she died.
 He's immortal, so this seems like a good deal.
 What they neglected to tell him is that she is too.

 Jerkass Gods: The Daedric Princes again.
 In fact, Molag Bal's quest, while named "House of Horrors," is anything but scary (unless you are really that afraid of the Forsworn) and mainly serves to show you how much of an asshole Molag Bal is (Logroff is a jerk too).
 Mocking Molag Bal at the end is optional.

 Joke Item: The Wooden Sword from the Hearthfire DLC.
 Justified in that it is a toy, though it is funny when you beat a bandit to death with it.
 Still odd since you can give your children real daggers, even Daedric/dragonbone ones, as gifts.
 Dawnguard lets you dual wield a knife and fork.

 Journey to the Center of the Mind: Sheogorath's quest has you going into the mind of the deceased, murderously insane Emperor Pelagius III.
 Sheogorath apparently finds it a lovely vacation spot, since he's been hanging out in there for about a decade.